sparkflows/sparkflows-docs/docs/user-guide/export-import/export-workflows.rst

 Steps for Exporting Workflows
 ------

+You can Login to Fire Insights Web server URL and follow below steps:

 * Go to the Project List page.
 * Select the project that has the workflow you want to Export
 * Click the Workflows tab